princebillygk/portfolio-frontend/README.md

 This is full responsive webpage.
 The page informations updates automatically from database when any informations get updated.
 For information see the repository named "portfolio-backend".
 You can visit the final product in theses urls:

-- Updates automatically <a href="https://princebillygk.github.io/" target="blank">princebillygk.github.io</a>
+- Always Up to date: <a href="https://princebillygk.azurewebsites.net/" target="blank">princebillygk.azurewebsites.net</a>

-- Updates immediately <a href="https://princebillygk.azurewebsites.net/" target="blank">princebillygk.azurewebsites.net</a>
+- Doesn't update immediately: <a href="https://princebillygk.github.io/" target="blank">princebillygk.github.io</a>